Karl-Günther Heimsoth: Relationship with Röhm (1928 to 1934)

 Röhm and Heimsoth met in person in 1928.
 In subsequent letters from Röhm, it can be deduced that they had conversations about very personal issues and were together at gay meeting places in Berlin.
 Heimsoth subsequently deposited Röhm's letters in the safe of a lawyer.
 In 1930 Röhm became head of the SA.
 From April 1930, Munich prosecutors investigated Röhm for "unnatural fornication".
 On 10 July 1931 the Berlin Police requisitioned Röhm's letters in a search of his house; Heimsoth was interrogated.
-Towards late 1931 and early 1932, the Secretary of State for the Interior of Prussia, Wilhelm Abegg, informed the social democrat publicist Helmuth Klotz of the existence of the letters.
+Towards late 1931 and early 1932, the State Secretary of the Interior of Prussia, Wilhelm Abegg, informed the social democrat journalist Helmuth Klotz of the existence of the letters.
 Along with an extensive press report, Klotz published the letters in March 1932.

 At the time of the correspondence with Röhm, it appears that Heimsoth became a member of the NSDAP.
 According to Otto Strasser, Heimsoth was not only an active member of the Nazi Party in the following years, but a "flaming National Socialist".